Byron Georgantopoulos

 The TFIDF scoring formula also favours terms which are highly frequent in a document but rare in the rest of the corpus.

 Making reliable inferences on occurrences counted in texts is not an easy task.
 Assuming that occurrences have a normal distribution, we will find many entries with very low frequencies.
 Are these entries good predictors?
 The answer is that it depends on the nature of the diagnostic unit.
-For single words, it is important to keep even the ones with very low occurrences because rare words are valuablegif.
+For single words, it is important to keep even the ones with very low occurrences because rare words are valuable.
 But for word pairs, a different approach is needed.
 It is evident that words with low frequency will construct word pairs with low frequency as well.
 Since these rare words are already encapsulated and evaluated in the single-word method, they have no value in word pairs as predictors.
 Good word pair predictors rely on the mutual information between words.
-Common statistical practicegif says that if the frequency of the term in question is below 5 then the statistical inference based on this frequency is unreliable.
+Common statistical practice says that if the frequency of the term in question is below 5 then the statistical inference based on this frequency is unreliable.

 Evaluation in NLP systems is a very difficult task; researchers have just recently began to define and systematise it.
 For the purposes of this project evaluation techniques for automatic information retrieval along with some specific techniques for evaluating abstracts and extracts are presented.